schaechinger/internetmarke/README.md

 const order = await internetmarke.retrieveOrder(orderId);
 ```

-### Download Addresses
+### Download Orders

-You can download the vouchers with the response of `checkoutShoppingCart()` or
+You can download purchased vouchers with the response of `checkoutShoppingCart()`
-`retrieveOrder()` to make the files available on your machine.
+or `retrieveOrder()` to make the files available on your machine.

 PNG orders come bundled in a zip archive whereas PDF orders combine all
 purchased vouchers in a single document.
 The filename is the same as the voucher
 id for all PNG orders and PDF orders with just a single voucher.
 If a PDF order
-contains more than one voucher the filename contains the order id with a `im-`
+contains more than one voucher the filename equals to the order id with a `im-`
 prefix.

 By default archives extract the containing vouchers and get removed afterwards.